Fremont Older: Career

 Born in a log house in Appleton, Wisconsin, Older began working at age 12 circa 1868 as an apprentice printer.
 He claimed that this was after reading the story of Horace Greeley.
 He worked in Virginia City, Nevada, on the Enterprise, then moved on to the Redwood City Journal, later writing for the Alta California.

 In 1895, Older became managing editor of the San Francisco Bulletin (later merged with the San Francisco Call in 1929).
 He gained notoriety when he took on the Boss Abe Ruef machine in San Francisco, during the mayoralty of Eugene Schmitz.
 This led to the corruption trials during the rebuilding of San Francisco following the 1906 earthquake and fire.
 On September 27, 1907, Older was kidnapped and threatened with murder by private detective Luther Brown, said to be working for the grafters.

 In his later years at the Bulletin, Older was offended by the owner's rewriting of his editorials and refusal to commit to a lifelong appointment.
 Hence, after 23 years of service, he resigned in 1918 and went to William Randolph Hearst's paper, the San Francisco Call.
-Along with talented staff, he brought the Mooney case and numerous other stories that the Bulletin owner had refused to carry, including the James Graham Fair will case involving former state Supreme court justice Frederick W. Henshaw and a bribe amounting to $400,000.
+Along with talented staff, he brought the case of Thomas Mooney's wrongful conviction case and numerous other stories that the Bulletin owner had refused to carry, including the James Graham Fair will case involving former state Supreme court justice Frederick W. Henshaw and a bribe amounting to $400,000.

 Older originally believed Mooney was guilty, but changed his mind and spent 20 years working for the release of Mooney and Billings.
-Although it was reported that he disliked Mooney, thinking him worthy of jail for real crimes, but not for the bombing at Steuart and Market for which he was jailed.
+Although it was reported [where? reference?] that he disliked Mooney, thinking him worthy of jail for real crimes, but not for the bombing at Steuart and Market for which he was jailed.
 For his efforts, Older was called a communist, a Wobblie, a syndicalist and traitor, but Hearst backed him.
 Older died a few years before Mooney was pardoned by California Governor Culbert Olson in 1939.

-Older was also an early defender of prostitutes, having published a story at the Bulletin in 1917 entitled "A Voice from the Underworld, by Alice Smith."
+Older was also an early defender of prostitutes as victims of their exploiters, both criminal and official, having published a story at the Bulletin in 1917 entitled "A Voice from the Underworld, by Alice Smith."
 The article also increased the circulation of the Bulletin.

 Older was married to Cora Baggerly, herself well-known as "a noted Californian historian and writer."
 He was also a long-time friend and correspondent of Clarence Darrow and was known as a friend to the poor.
 He regularly tried to reform drunkards and criminals with mixed success.
 After 20 years of attempting to help such persons, Older said, "I'm sorry, but I must admit that of the scores I have helped, all but one or two have failed me."

 Older died at a hospital in Stockton, California after suffering a heart attack while driving.
+He was buried at the Los Gatos Memorial Park, San Jose.